Javacord/Website/docs/wiki/essential-knowledge/completable-futures.md

 ### exceptionally(...)

-The `exceptionally` method accepts a `Function` as parameter, which consumes possible exceptions and returns an fallback value.
+The `exceptionally` method accepts a `Function` as parameter, which consumes possible exceptions and returns a fallback value.

 The following example would create a new text channel in a given `server` and send a message directly afterwards.
 If something fails (e.g., if the bot isn't allowed to create a text channel in the server), it will log an exception.